GREATER HAMILTON CENTRE

 In the meantime, a (32,000 square foot) Dominion supermarket was built on the west end of the mall site.
 This freestanding store was dedicated on February 3, 1955.
 Construction was progressing on the open-air mall section.

 Ground had been broken in July 1956 for a second anchor department store.
 Montreal's Henry Morgan & Company (a.k.a.
 Morgan's) built a 2-level (140,000 square foot) mercantile.
 It opened, as the largest store in the chain, on May 14, 1957.
-THE CENTRE now spanned approximately 598,200 leasable square feet, with a 5,000-car-capacity parking lot.
+THE CENTRE now spanned approximately 598,200 leasable square feet, with free parking provided for 5,000 autos.
 It was hailed as the largest shopping centre in Canada.

 Anchor rebrandings commenced after the Hudson's Bay Company acquired the assets of the Morgan's chain, in late 1960.
 By 1964, the west anchor store at THE CENTRE was operating as The Bay.
-Simpsons-Sears, on the east end of the complex, became a standard Sears in August 1973.
+Simpsons-Sears, on the east end, became a standard Sears in August 1973.

 A freestanding multiplex was built in parking area north of the Dominion store.
 Originally known as the National General Cinemas Centre Twin, the venue opened in January 1969.
 A (23,300 square foot) Canadian Tire store was added to the west side of the cinema.